MichaeltheCoder7/Supernova/README.md

 # Supernova

-Supernova is an open source UCI chess engine written in C. It can be used on Windows and Linux and requires a UCI compatible graphical user interface(Arena, Winboard, Shredder...) to function properly.
+Supernova is an open source UCI chess engine written in C. It can be used on Windows and Linux and requires a UCI compatible graphical user interface(Arena, Shredder...) to function properly.

 Installation
 ------------